na-na-hi/renget/archive/how2playba.md

 If you want to help a future newfag or would like to put urself up there yourself, [feel free to add yourself to the spreadsheet by filling out the form](https://forms.gle/Y5BKx17EQaawVTqLA).
 Entries will be automatically removed after 30 days.
 It's also completely anonymous, so don't worry.

 >Cafe
-You can headpat a girl again after 3 hours from the last time you did, giving you 4 opportunities before the cafe resets.
+You can headpat a girl again after 3 hours from the last time you did, giving you 4 opportunities every cafe reset.

 >Relationship levels
 The max level is 10 below 3\*, 20 at 3-4\*, and 100 at 5\*